AI Trail Analysis

 Best times to hike⌄

-Early mornings in spring and fall offer cooler temperatures, vibrant foliage, and fewer crowds.
-Summer mid-days can be hot and humid despite the shade, while winter can bring icy conditions on the steep sections.
+Early morning avoids heat and potential crowds.
+Spring and Fall offer pleasant temperatures and vibrant foliage, while mid-day summer can be very hot and humid, and winter can bring icy conditions on steep sections.

 Wildlife & plants⌄